Setting the Standard for plain cigarette packaging

-In April 2014, Minister for Health Jane Ellison MP set out the Government’s intention to bring in standard cigarette packs, and on the 26 June 2014, the Department of Health published the draft regulations for standardised packaging.
-These regulations will be consulted on for six weeks, after which point the Government will reach a final decision on whether to introduce standard packs.
-This move follows an independent review by Sir Cyril Chantler, which agreed that standard packs would have a positive impact on public health, especially for children and young adults.
+In June 2014, the Department of Health published the draft regulations for standardised packaging, following an independent review by Sir Cyril Chantler, which agreed that standard packs would have a positive impact on public health, especially for children and young adults.

 How you can help